 - 1. A leak detection program will be implemented upon source activation.
-The leak detection program will utilize a night flow analysis as follows: - a) The system will conduct a night flow analysis at least twice a year.
-Night flow analysis will be implemented no later than the source activation date. - b) A distribution meter capable of reading low flows will be installed on the distribution line.
-The make, model, and size of the proposed distribution meter is a 2-inch Badger M2000 Mag Meter.

-- c) See Appendix B for the night flow methodology. - 2.
+The leak detection program will utilize a night flow analysis as follows: - a) The system will conduct a night flow analysis at least twice a year. - A distribution meter capable of reading low flows will be installed on the distribution line.
+The make, model, and size of the proposed distribution meter is a 2-inch Badger M2000 Mag Meter. - c) See Appendix B for the night flow analysis methodology. - 2.
 All non-metal pipes will either be GPS located and stored in a GIS system or equipped with detectable tracer tape or detectable tracer wire. - 3.
-Leak detection will be conducted in accordance with the "Manual of Water Supply Practices M36, Water Audits and Loss Control Programs" (AWWA, 2016). - 4.
-Leaks will be repaired within 60 days of discovery unless a waiver is obtained in accordance with Env-Wq 2101.23. - 5.
-A log of all leaks will be maintained, including the date the leak was discovered, the date the leak was repaired, the type of leak (ex. service, main, hydrant, valve), the size of the leak (gpm) and the closest street address.
+Leak detection will be conducted in accordance with the "Manual of Water Supply Practices M36, Water Audits and Loss Control Programs" (AWWA, 2016).

+- Leaks will be repaired within 60 days of discovery unless a waiver is obtained in accordance with Env-Wq 2101.23. - 5.
+A log of all leaks will be maintained, including the date the leak was discovered, the date the leak was repaired, the type of leak (ex. service, main, hydrant, valve), the size of the leak (gpm), and the nearest street address to the leak.